dividedbyzeroco/enforce-js/readme.md

 ## Syntax

-To `enforce` validation on a parameter, simply follow the following syntax:
+To `enforce` validation on a parameter, simply follow the syntax below:

 ```javascript
 enforce`${{ PARAMETER }} as DATA_TYPE, RULE_1, RULE_2, ...`